slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <span class="beta-indicator">BETA</span> - For access, please see [Overview of App Components](/docs/overview-of-app-components)

-Timeliness is provided by the addition of an expiration parameter.
-If this parameter were not added then a request recorded, such as in logs, could be reused to continue to request information from the app at a later time.
+Timeliness is provided by the addition of an expiration parameter: `expires_at`.
+If this parameter were not added, then a recorded request (e.g., a log), could be reused to continue requesting information from the app at a later time.

 The burden of verifying the request has not expired is on the app.
 Without this check, the App Server is vulnerable to replay attacks.